 We reconfigured our clinical areas and waiting rooms wherever possible to optimize and maintain physical distancing precautions and have signage throughout our locations to remind people to keep 6 feet of distance whenever possible.

-All UW Medicine employees are required to sign a form every day at the start of their shift to indicate that they do not have a fever or symptoms of any respiratory illness.
-Those employees who have symptoms of a respiratory illness are required to stay home until they have recovered completely.
+Employees monitor their symptoms daily.
+Employees who develop symptoms of a respiratory illness are required to stay home until they have been cleared by Employee Health to return to work.
 All employees also have quick access to COVID-19 testing when they have symptoms of the disease.

 UW Medicine has implemented enhanced cleaning and disinfecting procedures to help ensure the health and safety of our patients and their families.